Interested Students

 In enrolling for this program, students must accept the role they are assigned, attend the conferences and the virtual/in-person events, and turn in the assignments on time, as a preliminary condition for receiving the certificate of attendance/ to valid the exercise as an independent study course

-Stage 3 - 4 days in Atlanta, Georgia, US - In-person attendance is mandatory.
+Stage 3 -April 6-April 11: 5 days in Quebec City, Canada - In-person attendance to all events, is mandatory.

 WHAT IS the PROGRAM during STAGE 3?

-• Arrival for International Students in Atlanta - Before/ On March 16
+Arrival for International Students in Quebec City - Université Laval -

 CREATE AN ECOSYSTEM